ManiMatter/decluttarr/README.md

 -   Private torrents in qBittorrent will not be removed from the queue if this is set to true
 -   Only works if qBittorrent is used (does not work with transmission etc.)
--   Applies to all types of removal (ie. nothing will be removed automatically by decluttarr); only exception to this is REMOVE_NO_FORMAT_UPGRADE, where for private trackers the queue item is removed (but the torrent files are kept)
+-   Applies to all types of removal (i.e. nothing will be removed automatically by decluttarr); only exception to this is REMOVE_NO_FORMAT_UPGRADE, where for private trackers the queue item is removed (but the torrent files are kept)
 -   Note: You may want to try "force recheck" to get your stuck torrents manually back up and running
 -   Type: Boolean
 -   Permissible Values: True, False